pubkey/rxdb/docs-src/premium.md

 ### As a company

-If you use RxDB in your company project, you can get access by contacting me via [Chat](https://gitter.im/pubkey) or [Twitter](https://twitter.com/rxdbjs)
+If you use RxDB in your company project, you can purchase access by contacting me via [Chat](https://gitter.im/pubkey) or [Twitter](https://twitter.com/rxdbjs)

 ### For your side project